AthharPro/MERN-blog-app/README.md

 <h3>Create get posts API route</h3> <hr>

 `post.controller.js` has exported getposts function with all the logics. `/api/post/getposts` sends a GET request and get the total no. of posts. and this can be limited by `/getposts?limit=1`

+<h3>Show user posts inside dashboard</h3> <hr>

+All the posts has been added to a Table in `DashPosts.jsx`.
+Tailwind scrollbar also has been used